brianom95/brianom95.github.io/_posts/2024-10-25-backpacking-ca.md

     <img width="400" src="/images/bpca25.jpeg">
 </p>

 After a particularly rough crossing on the Caribbean Sea, we felt the waves begin to settle.
 Everyone gathered on the front of the boat to watch the sun rising over a new land.
 Almost all of us were about to step foot on a new continent for the first time.
-I didn't know what to expect, but in the moment I couldn't be more excited.

-Now it was time for Backpacking South America.
+I didn't know what to expect, but in the moment I couldn't be more excited for backpacking South America.

 Thank you for reading and happy travels,
 Brian